cta-observatory/magic-cta-pipe/README.md

 7. `add_orig_mc_tree.py`: adds the "original MC" tree info to the MC events tree processed earlier.
 8. `make_irf.py`: generates IRFs based on the event lists with reconstructed parameters.
 9. `make_event_lists.py`: produces the FITS event lists with application of the cuts.

+Moreover, the `utils` directory contains two modules:
+* `MAGIC_Badpixels.py`: finds the so called bad/hot pixels i.e. pixels affected by stars, or pixels turned off or dead.
+* `MAGIC_Cleaning.py`: implements the MAGIC cleaning as defined in MARS.

+There is also an IPython notebook, `magic_lst_event_coincidence.ipynb`, which shows how to perform the coincidence of events between MAGIC and LST1 data, when data are taken by both systems.

 Here below you can find a more detailed description of the pipeline work flow.